 Here are a few questions to consider for today’s reflection:

 How often do you reflect upon the notion ‘you can use your time to make money, but you cannot use money to purchase more time?’

 How often you assess your relationship to both time and money.

 Are you so obsessed with money that you have lost all perspective on time?

 Do you believe time is more valuable than money?

-The research suggests that choosing more time over money is a good sign you will enjoy the happiness you seek.
-Do you feel as though that is true?
-What do you value more: time or money?
+How do you respond when you hear the research suggests choosing more time over money is a good sign you will enjoy the happiness you seek?